10 Ways to Place Your Bed in Front of a Window was updated in July 2022.

 4. Beat the Curve

-A curvy headboard can work wonders when you’re placing a bed in front of a single window instead of a bank.
-In the spaces above, we visually widened the windows with extra drapery panels, then used a headboard with a curvy silhouette to make a statement and draw attention away from the window.
+A curvy headboard can work wonders when you’re placing a bed by windows.
+In the space above, we used a headboard with a curvy silhouette to make a statement and draw attention away from the windows anchoring each side of the bed.
+To give your room a bit of contrast, try a bed frame in a dark finish and colorful bedding to ground a room that gets a ton of natural light.

-The biggest concern most people have about placing a bed in front of the window is whether it’ll be awkward.
+The biggest concern most people have about placing a bed in by a large window or set of doors is whether it’ll be awkward.
 Here’s a surefire way to make sure there’s no awkwardness — create serious drama.
-A dramatic focal point, like a canopy bed, equals intention.
-Making the placement seem intentional will eliminate any awkwardness.
+A dramatic pattern, like a an upholstered headboard or drapery panels, equals intention.

 6. Mix Sheers and Panels